-- The Group's strategy is defined in the "Serinus Strategy" section of this Annual Report. - The objective is to grow the hydrocarbon production of the Group through efficient allocation of shareholder capital to produce long-term return on investments for shareholders. - In order to capitalise on the available opportunities and to mitigate the key challenges facing the Group, the Group has assembled a high-quality Board of Directors, and set of advisers with relative experience in the upstream oil and gas environment.
+- The Group's strategy is defined in the "Serinus Strategy's section of this Annual Report. - The objective is to grow the hydrocarbon production of the Group through efficient allocation of shareholder capital to produce long-term return on investments for shareholders. - In order to capitalise on the available opportunities and to mitigate the key challenges facing the Group, the Group has assembled a high-quality Board of Directors, and set of advisers with relative experience in the upstream oil and gas environment.
 The Group has been structured to give the Board the necessary oversight of all investment decisions of the Group. - The long-term commercial success of the Group, meaning the capability to generate positive net revenues on a sustainable basis, will depend on its ability to find, acquire, develop, and commercially produce oil and natural gas reserves.

-PRINCIPLE 2: SEEK TO UNDERSTAND AND MEET SHAREHOLDER NEEDS AND EXPECTATIONS
+PRINCIPLE 2: SEEK TO UNDERSTAND AND MEET SHAREHOLDER NEEDS AND EXPECTATIONS drive our business forward.
+The initiatives taken by the Group to keep investors and analysts informed are as follows:

 The Group is committed to listening and communicating openly with its shareholders to ensure that its strategy, business model, and performance are clearly understood.
-Providing an open environment with investors and analysts allows us to build our relationships with these audiences, while providing the opportunity to further share our business model and allows us to drive our business forward.
-The initiatives taken by the Group to keep investors and analysts informed are as follows:
+Providing an open environment with investors and analysts allows us to build our relationships with these audiences, while providing the opportunity to further share our business model and allows us to